 Reishi mushrooms are nature’s own antidepressant medicine.
 If you are in search of a natural way to calm your mind, relax, and get a great night’s sleep, then look for a powdered form of this mushroom to add to your evening tea.
 Reishi mushrooms help the body balance hormone levels and aid in the reduction of cortisol.
 This, in turn, supports the body’s ability to recover from daily stress and can increase longevity.

 Healthy Skin and Gastro Health

-If you are interested in maintaining that youthful glow, add an extra handful of shiitakes to your next pasta dish, or better yet, grab a bag of mushroom snacks for movie night.
+If you are interested in maintaining that youthful glow, add an extra handful of shiitakes to your next pasta dish.
 Shiitakes are used in traditional eastern medicine to heal the skin and provide support for qi.
 They also are strong allies in combating inflammation from stressors that can damage your skin.

 Chaga mushrooms have properties that help neutralize the impact of damage done to cells by free radicals.
 This can reduce the effects of aging on the body, especially the skin.
 They also are useful in supporting gastro health, in part due to their prebiotic properties.
 Maitake mushrooms are an important aid to gastro health.
 They not only aid in digestion, but they can also help improve insulin production and glucose levels.

 As you can see, mushrooms offer a world of health benefits and are a delicious way to add vital nutrients to your menu.
 At South Mills Champs, we offer a wide variety of ways to get your daily mushroom health boost.
 Try them all.